Faculty & Staff Directory

 Advising appointment or meeting.

-Dr. Landow serves as the internship coordinator for the Political Science department and is the director of the Nebraska Civic Leadership Program, a summer institute for high school seniors.
+Dr. Landow serves as the internship coordinator for the Department of Political Science and is the director of the Nebraska Civic Leadership Program, a summer institute for high school seniors.

-College of Arts & Science Outstanding Teaching Award, 2015
+College of Arts and Science Outstanding Teaching Award, 2015

 Our Campus.
 Otherwise Known as Omaha.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.